TurkuNLP/ATP_kurssi/README.md

 This page includes all the materials for the course KKLT0030 Automatic text processing 5 credits.

-The course Moodle page has private materials, such as possible recordings and announcements: https://moodle.utu.fi/course/view.php?id=29596
+The course Moodle page has private materials, such as possible recordings and announcements.

-## Mon Oct 23
+## Mon Oct 28
 * Getting started
 * Notebook 1
 * Commands